linuxct/descendant.github.io/_pages/media.md

 <hr>

-<p>Here you can see some screenshot of Descendant in its full glory!</p>
+<p>Here you can see some screenshots of Descendant in its full glory!</p>

 <br>